hyung-hwan/moo/moo/README.md

 * #limited - not instantiable with new.
 * #immutable - instantiated object to be read-only.
 * #final - disallow subclasses.
+* #uncopyable - instantiated object not to be copied.
 * #byte, #character, #halfword, #word, #liword, #pointer - specify the type of a non-pointer object. a non-pointer type can have an additional size enclosed in parenthesis. e.g.) #character(2)